GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (part 2)/README.md

 I moved some variable declarations closer to first usage, as C++ allows.

+I changed conditional comparisons so it is harder to accidentally make an assignment instead of an equals comparison, etc.

 ### Notes

 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.